Hurricane Nora (1997): Southern Mexico

-After Nora had become a tropical storm on September 16, the Servicio Meteorológico Nacional (SMN) issued a hurricane watch for the coast between Lázaro Cárdenas, Michoacán and Cabo Corrientes, Jalisco, as it was feared that the system could make landfall on Mexico's Pacific coast.
-Later that day, the SMN issued a tropical storm warning for the area between Lázaro Cárdenas, Michoacán and Puntá Maldonado, Guerrero, in addition to the hurricane watch, because of the close proximity of the system.

-As a result, authorities set up evacuation centres on higher ground in case evacuations were ordered, while several major ports including Acapulco, Huatulco, Lazaro Cardenas and Zihuatanejo were closed to shipping or restricted to bigger vessels.
-Over the next couple of days, the tropical storm warning and hurricane watch was cancelled and replaced with a flood warnings by the Mexican Government.
+After Nora had become a tropical storm on 16 September, the Servicio Meteorológico Nacional (SMN) issued a hurricane watch for the coast between Lázaro Cárdenas, Michoacán and Cabo Corrientes, Jalisco, as it was feared that the system could make landfall on Mexico's Pacific coast.
+Later that day, the SMN issued a tropical storm warning for the area between Lázaro Cárdenas, Michoacán and Puntá Maldonado, Guerrero, in addition to the hurricane watch, because of the close proximity of the system to the coast.
+As a result, authorities set up evacuation centers on higher ground in case evacuations were ordered, while several major ports including Acapulco, Huatulco, Lazaro Cardenas and Zihuatanejo were closed to shipping or restricted to bigger vessels.
+Over the next couple of days, the tropical storm warning and hurricane watch was canceled and replaced with a flood warnings by the Mexican Government.
 Despite the system remaining over open waters, parts of Guerrero reported experiencing gusty winds and heavy rain from Nora's outer bands.
 The system also produced high seas, high surf and waves of up to 16 ft, which impacted parts of southwestern Mexico.
 As a result, property along the coastline was damaged, trees were brought down, while substantial beach erosion was reported with the Pie de la Cuesta beach washed away.

-During September 18, radar imagery from Acapulco showed that Nora's outer rain bands had started to impact Mexico's Pacific-facing coast.
+During 18 September, radar imagery from Acapulco showed that Nora's outer rain bands had started to impact Mexico's Pacific-facing coast.

 Offshore, the strong swells generated by the hurricane caused widespread loss of growing sea lettuce (Ulva lactuca), exacerbating the negative biological effects of the 1997–98 El Niño event.